Answers to some of the frequently asked questions that members of the public and volunteers ask:

 A: 30 years

-Q: Who will manage the day to day operations of the railway?
+Q: Who manages the day to day operations of the railway?

 A: Volunteers comprised of local residents and railway enthusiasts.
-The railway will be operated by the community for the benefit of the community.
+The railway is operated by the community for the benefit of the community.

 Q: What help is needed?

 A: A lot!
 Local residents and businesses have already been very generous with donations of time and materials but more is needed.
 For more information or to offer help, please click here.